Caring for the Aging Incarcerated Population

 Some incarceration-specific inpatient care practices – such as shackling and limiting social interactions – are likely to worsen the impact of hospitalizations on older incarcerated adults.

-Dr. Kaiksow's work aims to reduce the risks of hospitalization on this already vulnerable population.
+Dr. Kaiksow's work aims to reduce the risks of hospitalization for this already vulnerable population.

 Active Projects